Mod Settings

 Custom HTML Settings

-For complex settings UIs, use an HTML file rendered in an iframe:
+For complex settings UIs, use an HTML file rendered in a WebView:

 typescript